irfankurtagic/irfankurtagic/README.md

 - 👋 Hi, my name is Irfan
 - 👀 I’m interested in philosophy, Linux and just a bit of Software Development.
-- 🌱 I’m mainly updating my repos, such as new questions for my Harry Potter and Philosophy quizzes.
+- 🌱 I’m mainly updating questions for Harry Potter and Philosophy quizzes.
 - 📫 How to reach me | You can find me on Twitter @irfanthegrey 👋👍

 <!---